-OVERVIEW: The ORIX Foundation is a corporate funder that focuses much of its grantmaking on the Greater Dallas area.
-This is a funder of youth, poverty, health, and veteran causes, and most grants are between $5,000 and $15,000.
+OVERVIEW: The ORIX Foundation is a corporate funder that focuses much of its grantmaking on the Greater Dallas area and on the topics of youth, poverty, health, and veteran causes.

 FUNDING AREAS: At-risk youth, poverty, health, veterans, basic needs, empowerment, education

 IP TAKE: ORIX keeps an eye out for developing, underfunded nonprofits with a local, community focus.

 PROFILE: Established in 2009, the ORIX Foundation is the charitable arm of ORIX USA, a Dallas-based investment capital and asset management company that encompasses everything from real estate to health care and energy.
 The company’s former CEO started a committee to investigate how the company could best contribute to charitable causes before establishing this foundation.
 This is an employee-driven venture philanthropy that is focused on the communities where ORIX employees live and do business.
 The foundation is committed to “committed to advancing education, strengthening communities and improving lives.”
 Grantmaking areas of interest are at-risk youth, poverty, health, veterans, basic needs, empowerment, and education.